asobrien/hecto/README.md

 Customization
 -------------
-Currently two restrictions on what files can be edited as permitted.
+Currently two restrictions on what files can be edited are permitted:

     1) The location where files are present.
 These are matched against a pattern (see `fnmatch`).
 Multiple paths can be specified.
 These